Do Re Mi (musical): Productions

 Randy Skinner and starring Nathan Lane, Brian Stokes Mitchell, Heather Headley and Randy Graff.

 The 42nd Street Moon theatre company, San Francisco, California concert version ran in August 2001.

 Porchlight Music Theatre, Chicago, Illinois, presented Do Re Mi as a part of their "Porchlight Revisits" season in which they stage forgotten musicals three times per year.
 The production was in May 2018.
 It was directed and choreographed by Christopher Pazdernik and music directed by David Fiorello.

+The J2 Spotlight Musical Theatre Company, an Off-Broadway theatre company dedicated to producing revivals of worthy musicals, will produce Do, Re, Mi as part of their 2024 season in April 2024.

 Recordings

 The Original Broadway cast recording was released in January 1961 on RCA Victor.
 The 1999 Encores! cast recording was released on September 21, 1999 by DRG.